m-ld/m-ld-io-js-base/README.md

 _Base build library for m-ld.io Javascript projects_

 Shell scripts & other materials for common build patterns.
-Intended to be referenced as a GitHub dependency, i.e.
+Intended to be referenced as a dev dependency, i.e.

 ```
   "devDependencies": {
-    "@m-ld/io-js-build": "github:m-ld/m-ld-io-js-build",
+    "@m-ld/io-js-build": "^0.1.0",
     ...
 ```